 Q: Why should I hire an immigration lawyer?

-Q: I’m getting married to a foreign national and we need to fix his or her papers.
-How do I do it?
+Q: I’m getting married to a someone who doesn’t have status and we need to fix their papers.
+How do we do it?

-Q: I’m a foreign national and have a criminal charge pending against me, what do I do?
+Q: I’m not a U.S. citizen and have a criminal charge pending against me, what do I do?

-The U.S. Supreme Court case, Padilla v.
-Kentucky, guarantees that all non-citizens in criminal proceedings receive effective advice and counsel as to the impact of the criminal case on immigration matters.
+A: Hire a lawyer!
+The U.S. Supreme Court stated in Padilla v.
+Kentucky that the Sixth Amendment guarantees that all non-citizens in criminal proceedings receive effective advice and counsel as to the impact of the criminal case on immigration matters.
 Most criminal defense attorneys are not immigration lawyers and the Court recognized this fact.
-The Court indicated that to criminal defense attorneys they should refer non-citizen defendents to an experienced immigration lawyer for advice regarding the impact of the pending charges.
+The Court indicated to criminal defense attorneys they should refer non-citizen defendants to experienced immigration lawyers for advice regarding the impact of the pending charges.

-Q: Someone has an immigration hold, what do I do?
+Q: Someone has an immigration hold against them, what do I do?

 Q: What should I do if I receive a Notice to Appear (NTA)?